Fuzss/forgeconfigapiport/README.md

 **The sole purpose of this library is to enable usage of the Minecraft Forge config api on both Fabric and Quilt mod loaders.
 This is done in the hopes of removing one more obstacle for developers wishing to maintain their mods on various mod loaders.**

 This is a direct port from Minecraft Forge, all package names are the same, so you don't even have to readjust imports when porting from Forge.
-As Fabric and Quilt are very different mod loaders, there obviously have to be some differences, even though they're quite small.
+As Fabric and Quilt are very different mod loaders from Forge, there obviously have to be some differences, even though they're quite small.

 The main advantage of Forge Config Api Port over other config libraries lies in the fact that no additional library is required on Forge (since this very exact config api is built-in), only Fabric/Quilt needs this one library.